-Paul Mok is an architect and designer who resides in New York City.
+Paul Mok is a designer and artist who resides in New York City.
 He discusses with PATTERN his work and art exhibition that is currently being displayed at Gallery GAIA in Brooklyn, NY.

 Terri Procopio: Can you talk a bit about your background?